CritFailMods/Icarus-Mods/README.md

 * Stacks to 100 - Ore, Ingots, Crops, Meat, Food

 **Bye Suits**
+* Allows you to move spare envirosuits to your Loadout for the purpose of taking them down to Icarus and destroying/discarding them
+* NOTE: only install the mod to get rid of suits - it messes with the suit slot and you will not see your equipped suit on prospects.
+Remove mod after getting rid of the suits you wish.

 **Crops & Carcasses**
 * Grown crop yields increased